Premium

 .

 When the Indian electorate threw out the BJP-led coalition last May, the Chinese government, like other chancelleries around the world, was surprised but quickly adapted to the new realities in Delhi.
-But the shocked political leadership of the Chinese Communist Party (CCP) wanted to know why the BJP lost the elections and ordered a study, informed sources here say.
+But the shocked political leadership of the Chinese Communist Party CCP wanted to know why the BJP lost the elections and ordered a study, informed sources here say.

-Washington’s current rhetoric on promoting democracy and a series of ‘‘colour revolutions’’ in Central Asia and the Middle East, have intensified the effort here to understand the dynamics of ‘‘regime change’’ and how to avoid it in China.
+Washington8217;s current rhetoric on promoting democracy and a series of 8216;8216;colour revolutions8217;8217; in Central Asia and the Middle East, have intensified the effort here to understand the dynamics of 8216;8216;regime change8217;8217; and how to avoid it in China.

 Story continues below this ad

-Underlining Mao’s dictum that a single spark can set the prairie afire, Hu and his colleagues are emphasising comprehensive treatment of law and order and effectively utilising the dual strategy of cracking down as well as prevention of dissent, with an emphasis on the latter.
+Underlining Mao8217;s dictum that a single spark can set the prairie afire, Hu and his colleagues are emphasising comprehensive treatment of law and order and effectively utilising the dual strategy of cracking down as well as prevention of dissent, with an emphasis on the latter.

-CCP’s new focus on stability, at the heart of building a harmonious society, has disappointed urban intellecuals who have been hoping for greater political freedoms under the leadership of Hu Jintao.
-But Hu and the fourth generation leadership of China have inherited a grave challenge—of ensuring that the CCP does not lose control over the forces it has unleashed in the last 25 years.
+CCP8217;s new focus on stability, at the heart of building a harmonious society, has disappointed urban intellecuals who have been hoping for greater political freedoms under the leadership of Hu Jintao.
+But Hu and the fourth generation leadership of China have inherited a grave challenge8212;of ensuring that the CCP does not lose control over the forces it has unleashed in the last 25 years.
 Setting the house in order, through scientific development and building a harmonious society, is the highest priority then for Hu.

 Latest Comment